Bo is a Principal Consultant for ThreeWill. He has 18 years of full lifecycle software development experience.

 Table of Contents Web Part

 - Now that Microsoft rolled out the feature to automatically generate page anchors when using the Text web part with H1,H2,H3 items, many of my customers and I have been wondering when the obvious pairing will come along.
 Because the page editing experience has improved so much, we are seeing many people create very long and verbose pages with lots of content.
 This is especially true as they embed images and other things.
 Part of this is that lots of users are coming from Jive where collaborative documents (think HTML content) are more of the norm than actual Office documents.
 For these reasons, it would be amazing if they could put a Table of Contents web part at the top of a page and it have a few configuration knobs like styling and how many levels of to show.
 Something like we have in Word today, but maybe not as feature rich (at first 😊).
 Note that in a PnP Community Call this was discussed.
-It sounds like Microsoft is vetting this web part internally so maybe one day it will land on the Office 365 roadmap.
+It sounds like Microsoft is vetting this web part internally so maybe one day it will land on the Microsoft 365 roadmap.

 Q&A Web Part